jeherve/color-posts/readme.txt

 == Description ==

 Color Posts grabs an image from your post, samples it, creates a matching color and a contrast value (black or white), and changes the post's background color to match the image.
+It also changes the background color of your window in Chrome for Android.

 Important: for this plugin to work, you must activate [Jetpack](http://wordpress.org/plugins/jetpack/) first